zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 #### Generate Embeddings (Chunk Collection) {#embeddings-chunk-collection}

 The `Generate Embeddings (Chunk Collection)` activity can be used to generate a collection of embedding vectors for a given collection of text chunks with one of the Cohere Embed models or Titan Embeddings v2.
-More information can be found about the operations [here](/appstore/modules/genai/commons/#embeddings-chunk-collection).
+More information can be found about the operation [here](/appstore/modules/genai/commons/#embeddings-chunk-collection).

 For each model family, the request can be associated to an extension of the EmbeddingsOptions object which can be created with either the [Embeddings Options: Add Cohere Embed Extension](#add-cohere-embed-extension) or the [Embeddings Options: Add Titan Embeddings Extension](#add-titan-embeddings-extension) operation.
 Through this extension, it is possible to tailor the operation to more specific needs.
 This operation can easily be replaced or combined with the Embeddings (chunk collection) operation inside of the [OpenAI connector](https://marketplace.mendix.com/link/component/220472).